-Before I start with how I made this costume, a little foreword.
+Before I start with how I made this part of the costume, a little foreword.
 You can scroll right over to “How I did it”, if you want.

 The pauldrons have given me quite a lot of headache, as I have never made anything like this before.
 I tried different methods, and they all sucked: